 While there is a Linux configuration utility for the M65, the ckb-next software means having to run a daemon in the background since, at the time of this writing, they haven't yet reverse engineered the communication protocol that Corsair is using to talk to the device and so you can't store any settings on the mouses internal memory.
 Also i was warned about a stability issue when i installed it on Manjaro.
 Using the utility, any button can be assigned to any other button, macro, or keyboard key, or it can be used to invoke a program and, unlike Corsair's iCUE crapware, you can also adjust the lift-off distance with ckb-next.
 Honestly it would be a great utility were it able to write to the mouses internal storage.

 If you don't want to use any 3rd party software to configure the mouse, there is yet another potential option for Linux by using Xorg configuration files, though there appears to be limitations.

 I'm quite sure some people will not like the way the primary and secondary buttons work since the throw is very short, they require very little pressure to operate and they are very quiet.
 If you're wanting a satisfying tactile feel when you actuate these buttons, look elsewhere.
 On the other hand, these characteristics may be a plus for some, especially if working or gaming in the vicinity of those trying to sleep, however the atrociously short lifespan of the Omron 50m micro-switches used for the primary and secondary buttons makes buying this mouse a fantastically poor decision in my opinion.
-Stay away from this mouse (and Corsair products in general as far as i'm concerned), as well as any mouse/device that is using the Omron 50 million click switches.
+Unless you're willing to replace the switches for the primary and secondary buttons, i would readily suggest staying away from this mouse, and Corsair products in general since they are not Linux-friendly, as well as any mouse/device that is using the Omron 50 million click switches.